kerenzhou062/PEALS/docs/INSTALL.md

 [cykhash](https://github.com/realead/cykhash) is a fast and efficient hash implementation in Cython.
-It is used to replace python dictionary in MACS3 codes.
+It is used to replace python dictionary in PEALS codes.
 Since it requires Cython, make sure you install Cython first, then install cykhash.

 ### fermi-lite and simde

-A newly added `callvar` subcommand in MACS3 uses [fermi-lite](https://github.com/lh3/fermi-lite) to assemble the DNA sequence in a peak region while necessary.
-A modified fermi-lite has been included in MACS3 package.
+A newly added `callvar` subcommand in PEALS uses [fermi-lite](https://github.com/lh3/fermi-lite) to assemble the DNA sequence in a peak region while necessary.
+A modified fermi-lite has been included in PEALS package.
 Since fermi-lite was implemented using intel SSE2 intrinsics for x86 CPUs, we added [simde](https://github.com/simd-everywhere/simde) as submodule to solve the compatibility issues on non-x86 architectures.
-Note that, we may remove this submodule and add simde in *dependencies* of MACS3 later.
+Note that, we may remove this submodule and add simde in *dependencies* of PEALS later.

 ### GCC and Python-dev